 |Continuing undergraduates||May 1|

-Late Applicants: Students who apply for aid after the above deadlines may qualify for federal, state, or private aid, but cannot be guaranteed consideration for Georgetown University institutional scholarship assistance.
+Late Applicants: Students who apply for aid after the above "priority" deadlines may still qualify for federal, state, or private financial aid funds, but cannot be guaranteed consideration for Georgetown University institutional scholarship assistance if they apply after the priority deadline.

 Additional Requirements for Some Applicants: